 When I went off to college from my placid beach hometown of Pacific Palisades in the late 1960s, I didn't have a creative bone in my body.
-The path since seems to have been a slowly-accelerating engagement in creativity; only in the last nine years have I come to terms with thinking of myself as an "artist", though my love of the arts has developed over several decades.
+The path since seems to have been a slowly-accelerating engagement in creativity; only in the last ten years have I come to terms with thinking of myself as an "artist," though my love of the arts has developed over several decades.

 I wrote my first poems in college.
 Soon after, I drove home to buy a used guitar from my brother Terry.
 With my first chords, I started writing songs.
 That was all, for a long time: some poems, a lot of songs, as I developed my guitar skills and grew into the world.

 In my mid-thirties, a funny thing happened.
 Married and divorced, a father, having taught school in San Marcos, Texas, and Santa Fe, New Mexico, I began to realize that I'd created a collection of songs that deserved their own chance in the world.
 No one else would take them there: I decided to quit my teaching job and try to build a career as a singer/songwriter.
-From 1987 through 1991, I recorded two albums and toured incessantly, criss-crossing the nation several times each year to perform regularly in 32 states.
+From 1987 through 1991, I recorded two albums and toured incessantly, criss-crossing the United States several times each year to perform regularly in 32 states.

 I spent the rest of the '90s in Dallas, averaging eight performances each month with my trio while teaching in the Dallas public schools.
-I produced my best album, Little Miracles, in l995: I'm still happy with it.
+I produced my best album, Little Miracles, in 1995: I'm still happy with it.
 Finally, tired of "stoking the starmaker machinery behind the popular song," I stopped performing when I moved back to rural New Mexico in 1999.